-Have you ever looked at a window from the outside on a sunny day, and saw the trees and sky reflected in it?
+Have you ever looked at a window from the outside and seen the trees and sky reflected in it?
 Birds see it too!
 Except, they don’t understand it is a reflection.
 They will fly towards the reflected trees and smack right into the window.
 Ouch!
 In Canada, millions of birds are seriously injured each year by flying into windows.
-You can help birds realize the trees are just a reflection and help them avoid hitting the window with this fun craft!
+You can help birds avoid hitting your windows by breaking up the reflection — cover your windows with ribbons, decals, or crafts like this one!

 What you need:

 - Tissue paper, feathers, sequins, or anything else you want to use for decorating

 - Clear, self-adhesive plastic (like contact paper, Mac Tac, or clear shelf liner)

 What to do: